hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

    Generating key.
 This may take a few moments...
    ```

-1. Generate client certificate(s), export the CA certificate and the `.p12` file that contains the client certificate, private key, and CA certificate:
+1. Generate client certificate(s), then export the `.p12` file that contains the client certificate, private key, and CA certificate:

    ```bash
    $ certutil -z <(head -c 1024 /dev/urandom) \